-I have a novel coming out August 2019 with Math Paper Press.
-Its title is The Kristang Club and it's a historical novel set in Singapore in 1906.
+I have finished a novel, titled The Kristang Club.
+It's a historical novel set in Singapore in 1906.
 It's about a young woman accused of a murder she doesn't know if she committed and it explores cultural and racial identity, and notions of belonging and otherness.
 So it's good fun – there's murder and opium and horses!

 17. What would you write on your own tombstone?